 Now that we’re leaving our homes more, maybe for days at a time, there’s a greater chance that deliveries are scheduled for when you’re not there.
 I previously wrote about how to delay or hold shipments from USPS, UPS, FedEx and Amazon.

 Since writing that post, UPS has changed its policies, and changing a scheduled delivery will now cost a significant amount.

 Previously, anyone with a UPS My Choice account could reschedule deliveries or get them sent to a local UPS Store or pickup point for no charge.
 That’s no longer the case and if you want to re-route a scheduled delivery, you have to pay.

 With a basic account, you can track deliveries and get a notification when they’re delivered.
 You’re also supposed to be able to tell the driver to leave a package with your neighbor.
 But what if you’d want to pick up the package at the UPS Store when you get home?

 UPS lets you tell them that you’re not going to be home over a certain time period and where to deliver packages for you to pick up when you get home.
 At the bottom of the screen, there’s a place to enter your payment information.

-Every package that UPS delivers to an alternate drop-off point while your away will cost you $9.99.
+Every package that UPS delivers to an alternate drop-off point while you’re away will cost $9.99.

 Otherwise, you’ll have to wait until UPS attempts to make a delivery and leaves one of those sticky notes on your door.
 You can input that bar-code number into the UPS website to tell them to hold the delivery.
 But if you’re not home, how can you get the number from the sticky note????